microsoft/AcademicContent/Workshop/7. HDInsight/HDInsight Hadoop HOL/HDInsight Hadoop HOL.md

 Before you can run jobs on the Hadoop cluster, you need to open an SSH connection to it so you can execute commands on the cluster.
 In this exercise, you will remote into the cluster via SSH using the **ssh** command if you are running macOS or Linux, or PuTTY if you are running Windows.
 If you are a Windows user and haven't installed PuTTY, take the time to [install it now](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

-**If you're a Windows user, skip to Step 2**.
+**If you are running Windows, skip to Step 2**.
 Otherwise, proceed to Step 1.

 1. **Linux and macOS users only**: Open a terminal window so you can use the **ssh** command to establish a connection.
 Execute the following command in the terminal window, replacing *clustername* with the cluster name you entered in Exercise 1, Step 3: